New to Telerik Document ProcessingStart a free 30-day trial

 Solution

-Follow the steps:
+Follow these steps:

 1. Implement your custom function.

-3. Handle the returned ArrayExpression result and print the transposed cells range in the console Output.
+3. Handle the returned ArrayExpression result and print the transposed cells range in the console output.

-Custom TRANSPOSE Function
+Example 1: Custom TRANSPOSE Function

 Create a custom TRANSPOSE function to transpose rows and columns.